 Stylist Tip: Bring contrast into your space in a bold way by swapping out light and airy curtains for heavier navy drapes.

-Want some help incorporating fall 2020 color trends into your home?
+Want some help incorporating a fall color scheme into your home?